itsananderson/itsananderson.github.io/source/_posts/2011-02-24-creating-xampp-alias-directories.markdown

 If you've read my post on [adding aliases to WampServer](/blog/2009/01/14/wamp-alias-directories/), you may be curious about how to add aliases to XAMPP.
-While WampServer has a nice (if somewhat buggy) tool for adding Apache aliases, XAMPP does not.
+While WampServer has a tool for adding Apache aliases, XAMPP does not.
 Fortunately, creating XAMPP alias directories by hand is pretty easy.

 Preparing to Create XAMPP Alias Directories